In this blogpost you’ll find the comprehensive Trello guide for new users, as well as powerful tips and tricks for advanced users.

 – The Card Aging Power-up, which causes Cards to fade if they are not updated

-– Plus there are integrations with Slack, Salesforce, Evernote and GitHub, among others
+– Plus there are integrations with Slack, Salesforce, Evernote, and GitHub, among others (including options for those who want to understand how to export data from Trello to spreadsheets for advanced reporting).

 Advanced Tip & Tricks for Trello